Alsodes pehuenche: Life cycle

 This frog has very slow development: time to metamorphosis is estimated to be at least four winters.

 Conservation status

 The streams A. pehuenche inhabits are impacted by paving the highway in their catchment.
 This has already impacted the hydrology and it may affect water quality, particularly because of salting of the highway in winter.
 Additional threats are waste from tourists and tramping by livestock.
-Considering these threats and the very limited area of occurrence, the Amphibian Specialist Group of the International Union for Conservation of Nature (IUCN) has classified this species as "Critically Endangered".
+Considering these threats and the very limited area of occurrence, the Amphibian Specialist Group of the International Union for Conservation of Nature (IUCN) has classified this species as critically endangered.

+Climate change could also harm this frog by changing the water ecology.
+Because the frog spends years as a tadpole, a severe change in the water environment could wipe out multiple generations of this animal at once.